RayOffiah/asciidoctor-external-callout-ruby/README.md

 ## Use with the [IntelliJ Asciidoc Plugin](https://plugins.jetbrains.com/plugin/7391-asciidoc)

 If you're not using the excellent Asciidoc plugin then you're really missing out.
-One if it's lesser known features is that it supports Asciidoc extensions written in Ruby:
+One if its lesser known features is that it supports Asciidoc extensions written in Ruby:

 1. Create a new folder structure in the root of your IntelliJ project called `.asciidoctor/lib`.
 2. Copy the file `asciidoctor-external-calllout.rb` from this distribution to `.asciidoctor/lib`.